 Each family had a different experience with the officers checking into Mexico.
 Some people were asked about weapons and we were asked about beer and wine.
 Go figure.

 After getting through customs, we lined up in Mexico and blocked the right lane for quite a while waiting for the rest.
 Then we had a police escort all the way to San Felipe.
-This was a full escort with motorcycle officers flying in and out of traffic to block off the next intersection so the caravan could glide through the red lights.
+This was a full escort with motorcycle officers flying in and out of traffic to block off the next intersection so the off road caravans could glide through the red lights.
 It was exciting and quite the spectacle if you go by the looks of the people on the side of the road.
 Many were waving and taking pictures.

 We arrived at Victor’s RV Park which has full hook ups on one side and dry camping on the other.
 The dry camping side has electricity as an option.